ConorJones05/ContextualExamGen/README.md

-## 🧠 LLM\_Question\_Gen: Individualized Question Generation & Test Assembly for Intro CS Students

-**LLM\_Question\_Gen** is a research-oriented and production-capable tool that automatically generates *customized programming questions* for introductory CS students by analyzing their code submissions.
-The system integrates with **Gradescope**, leverages **OpenAI GPT-4 batch jobs** for scalable question creation, and can even **modify and organize full test documents**, making it a one-stop pipeline for individualized assessment generation.
+Here’s a more **scientific and research-oriented rewrite** of your README using the new name **ContextualExamGen (CEG)**, while retaining the clear structure and purpose of the original.
+This version adopts academic tone, emphasizes reproducibility, and highlights research value.

 ---

-### 🔧 What It Does

-#### ✅ Scrape student code from Gradescope

-Using login credentials or a session token, LLM\_Question\_Gen:

-* Logs into Gradescope
-* Retrieves all student submissions for a specified assignment
-* Extracts and organizes each student’s Python code

-#### ✅ Generate two types of LLM-based questions

-1. **Context-Based Questions**

-   * Refer directly to student-submitted code
-   * Examples:

-     * “What is missing in this function?”
-     * “Why does this loop not terminate as expected?”

-2. **Abstracted Questions**

-   * Conceptual, based on student activity, without direct code excerpts
-   * Examples:

-     * “What does your `merge_sort()` function aim to solve?”
-     * “Could you rewrite your algorithm using iteration instead of recursion?”

-#### ✅ Batch LLM Jobs (OpenAI API)

-* Uses GPT-4 batch API for **cost-efficient**, **asynchronous** large-scale generation
-* Supports batch retries and logging for auditing results

-#### ✅ Test Page Modification and Assembly

-* Accepts a **finished test template** as input (e.g., PDF or structured LaTeX/TXT format)
-* Automatically **inserts generated questions** into designated page slots (starting at 0)
-* Reconstructs tests per student for distribution or printing
-* Ensures alignment of:

-  * Page numbers
-  * Question placement
-  * Student-specific variants
+# ContextualExamGen (CEG): A Framework for Personalized Assessment Generation Using LLMs

+**ContextualExamGen (CEG)** is an open-source, research-driven framework for generating *individualized programming assessment questions* for large-scale introductory computer science courses.
+The system programmatically analyzes student submissions, generates both contextually grounded and abstracted questions using large language models (LLMs), and constructs customized test documents.
+CEG integrates seamlessly with educational tools such as **Gradescope** and leverages **OpenAI’s GPT-4 batch API** for scalable and cost-efficient generation.

 ---

+## System Capabilities

+### 1. Submission Collection via Gradescope

+Using secure session tokens or instructor credentials, CEG:

+* Authenticates into Gradescope
+* Retrieves student submissions for a given assignment
+* Parses and stores relevant code artifacts per student

+### 2. Dual-Mode Question Generation (via LLMs)

+#### **A. Context-Based Questions**

+Questions are derived from each student’s unique code submission and address specific implementation errors or comprehension gaps.

+> *Examples:*
+>
+> * “Why does this loop not terminate as expected?”
+> * “What is missing in this function implementation?”

+#### **B. Abstracted Conceptual Questions**

+These are based on the student's engagement with course topics but do not reference their specific code directly.

+> *Examples:*
+>
+> * “What does your `merge_sort()` function aim to accomplish?”
+> * “Rewrite your recursive solution using iteration.”

+### 3. Scalable Batch Processing (GPT-4)

+CEG uses OpenAI's GPT-4 **batch inference API** to:

+* Process thousands of questions asynchronously
+* Log inputs/outputs for reproducibility
+* Support automatic retry logic for incomplete generations

+### 4. Exam Assembly & Document Modification

+CEG accepts a **template test document** (PDF, LaTeX, or structured TXT) and generates customized versions for each student by:

+* Inserting personalized questions into designated page slots (e.g., page 0)
+* Aligning question placement and formatting
+* Reconstructing final test PDFs suitable for printing or digital upload

+---

+## Research Applications

+CEG supports experimental and pedagogical research in:

+* **Personalized learning** and its impact on student engagement and retention
+* **Automation of formative feedback** at scale
+* **Ethical considerations** in automated grading and question generation
+* **Comparative effectiveness** of context-grounded vs. abstract question framing

+---

-### 🧪 Example Use Case
+## Example Use Case

-You’re a CS instructor teaching 300 students.
-You want to:

-1. Download all code for "PA3 – Recursion and Sorting" from Gradescope.
-2. Generate custom comprehension questions for each student.
-3. Integrate those questions into versioned exam documents for final review.

-**One command handles all of this**:
+A CS instructor managing 300 students can execute the full pipeline with one command:

 ```bash
 python run_pipeline.py \